abbeyperini/digital-garden/blogs/gitPanic-5.md

 ## Practical Examples

 Disclaimer: these are terrible commit messages meant only to provide an example commit history.
-[Read more about writing good commit messages.](https://dev.to/abbeyperini/gitpanic-working-in-a-repo-1chg#commit-messages)
+[Read more about writing good commit messages.](/blog.html?blog=gitPanic-3#commit-messages)

 ### Change an Old Commit Message

 Running `git commit --amend` will allow you to change the last commit message, but what if you realized you committed a typo a while ago?

 First I run `git rebase -i b95b221368b028816c7af3cc1eee4ea5eb5eec50`, because that's the last common commit for `main` and `fix--button`.
 I enter interactive mode with `i`, replace "pick" with "reword" for the commit with a typo in the commit message (e24d7d6).
-Next, I exit interactive mode with <kbd>esc</kbd>, and run `:wq`.
+Next, I exit interactive mode with esc, and run `:wq`.

 ![screenshot of list of commits from interactive rebase](https://images.abbeyperini.com/gitPanic/reword.png)